-One example out of them all is the Strassen's matrix multiplication algorithm... but arXiv:1808.07984: Implementing Strassen's Algorithm with CUTLASS on NVIDIA Volta GPUs, J. Huang et. al 8/88 Be aware of only real-world problems with small asymptotic complexity or small size can be solved in a "user" acceptable time
+One example out of them all is the Strassen's matrix multiplication algorithm... but arXiv:1808.07984: Implementing Strassen's Algorithm with CUTLASS on NVIDIA Volta GPUs, J. Huang et. al

+Be aware that only real-world problems with a small asymptotic complexity or small size can be solved in a "user" acceptable time